| Éduoard Lartet (1801-1871)

-In life, an adult dryopithecine weighed about 35 kg (~77 lbs) and had the same dental formula as do modern apes and human beings (2:1:2:3 in both jaws).
+In life, although there was a certain amount of variation in body size, a typical adult dryopithecine appears to have weighed about 35 kg (~77 lbs) and had the same dental formula as do modern apes and human beings (2:1:2:3 in both jaws).
 The thin tooth enamel indicates a probable diet of leaves and fruit.
 The structure of the shoulder joint suggests these animals used their hands, as well as their feet, in locomotion.

 References: